sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 ### Notifications

-If you would like to have notifications about your account's Automation activity sent to an email other than your parent account address, simply add them in Notifications.
+If you would like to have notifications about your account's Automation activity sent to an email other than your parent account address,you can add them in Notifications.

 <call-out>
 Notification emails added in Marketing Campaigns won't receive any notifications regarding Automation activity.